dfinity/portal/docs/developer-docs/production/topping-up-canister.md

 ```

 -   The `wallet --network ic balance` checks the cycles balance of your cycles wallet on mainnet
--   The `wallet --network ic send 1000000 dfds-sddds-aaaal-qbsms-cai` takes 1000000 cycles from your cycles wallet and send sthem to cycles wallet `dfds-sddds-aaaal-qbsms-cai`.
+-   The `wallet --network ic send 1000000 dfds-sddds-aaaal-qbsms-cai` takes 1000000 cycles from your cycles wallet and sends them to cycles wallet `dfds-sddds-aaaal-qbsms-cai`.

 ## Topping up a canister with the NNS Frontend dapp